Season 1, Episode 2: Alabama Hills

 • Then the beige colored biotite monzogranite blocks, of smoother appearance - but rather rough -- bring a nice contrast.
 This boulders can look alike a teardrop or an arch.
 This final shape of a molten rock called magma, comes from its alteration over 85 million years.

 • Finally, the towering gray peaks of Mount Whitney and the Sierras dominate the entire Alabama Hills region.
 The Sierras - Saws in Spanish - have a silvery-brown sheen and appear much more angular than the desert-colored rocks of the Alabama Hills, 9000 feet below.
 Yet it is the same granite that makes up these impressive mountains and the spherical beige rocks below!
 The only difference, which explains their radically opposed appearances, is the way these pieces of granite have been altered.

 In fact, at high altitudes, the Sierras have undergone a long period of glaciation, resulting in a massive compression and smoothing, which is the origin of the mountainous shapes visible today.
 Their extreme height and steep slope on the east side stem from their location on a fault block that emerges from the ground and creates a kind of scar that causes the protrusion.

 Alabama Hills is a beautiful example of a place on Earth where science meets art, where geology inspires the greatest artists.

-Beautiful sites for a film emblematic of American cinema in the 2010s!
+Beautiful sites for an emblematic film of American cinema in the 2010s!